neicnordic/dcache-endit-provider/README.md

 The first is the number of threads used for polling for file changes and the second is the poll period in milliseconds.

+For sites with large request queues we recommend to increase the thread count further, 200 threads are used in production on NDGF.

 ### Notes on the provider behaviour